-For me, color communicates so much.
-It has the power to convey moods and feelings like when people say, “I’m feeling blue” or “She was red hot, she was so mad.”
-Color is used to organize life and bring order, like stop lights, or yellow versus white directional stripes on the road, or when some very organized people color code things (I’m not one of those people, kudos if you are).
+Color communicates so much.
+It has the power to convey moods and feelings like when people say, “He was green with envy,” “I’m feeling blue” or “She was red hot, she was so mad.”
+Color is used to organize life and bring order, like stop lights, or yellow versus white directional stripes on the road, or when some very organized people color code things everything from books to tupperware.

 I cannot answer that for you, but I can tell you the life and environment I am trying to cultivate.
 I want my environment to be a peaceful one.
 One that highlights the natural beauty in the world.
 It is this ever-present pursuit of peace that leads me to create art that is soothing, balanced and peaceful.
-I usually use very little black, and almost no reds.
-Of course, I use those colors when mixing paints, but they are never the focal points of my works.
+I’m ever seeking to bring light, peace, and calm into my space.

 Color affects me on so deep a level that I cannot describe it except to say, that when I’m in the presence of a lot of red or orange, I can literally feel my stress level rising.
 My heart beats faster, my eyes feel like they are pulsating inside my skull and my anxiety levels shoot through the roof.
 Color has the power to place stresses and strains or peace and tranquility simply by their presence in your space.